Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Parallel spinors on Lorentzian four-manifolds

 \section{Parallel spinors on Lorentzian four-manifolds}

-In this section we briefly review the theory of parallel spinors on globally hyperbolic Lorentzian four-dimensional manifolds as developed in \cite{Cortes:2019xmk,Murcia:2020zig}, where parallel spinors were characterized in terms of a certain type of distribution satisfying a prescribed system of partial differential equations.
+In this section we first review the theory of parallel spinors on globally hyperbolic Lorentzian four-dimensional manifolds and, afterwards, we introduce the notion of standard Brinkmann spacetimes and study when they admit a parallel spinor.